 If you’re searching for a German shorthaired pointer breeder, do your research first.
 While this dog’s popularity means that it’s not hard to find puppies, it's important to find a responsible GSP breeder.
 Ask to meet one or both parents of the litter and ensure the breeder has clear medical test results for hips, elbows, and eyes.
 Puppies typically cost between $500 and $1,500, but prices may be higher depending on their pedigree and availability.

 Start your search with these rescue groups and breed organizations:

 - National German Shorthaired Pointer Rescue

 - German Shorthaired Pointer Club of America Breeder Listing

 - AKC German Shorthaired Pointer Breeders

 May have strong prey drive

 More Dog Breeds and Further Research

 The key to a happy life with a GSP is to understand the commitment before you bring your four-legged friend home.
 Like all dogs, pointers need training, time, and proper care.
 However, they also require a lot of exercise.
-Be sure to do your research and set appropriate expectations for the fun and work that come with such a dynamic sporting dog!
+Set appropriate expectations for the fun and work that come with such a dynamic sporting dog.

 If you're interested in the German shorthaired pointer, you may like these similar sporting breeds: